The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: The Valiant-Vazirani Theorem Revisited

+In the introduction, the Valiant-Vazirani theorem was mentioned as something that should be interpreted as ``it is not much easier to solve $\UNP$ than it is to solve $\NP$''.
+We now discuss this interpretation in greater detail.
+By combining the Valiant-Vazirani theorem (see Theorem~\ref{thm:valiant-vazirani}) with Observation~\ref{ob:proerties_of_randomized_reductions}.\ref{it:A_is_C_hard_and_A_in_D} (where we use $\D=\UNP$ and $\C=\NP$), we obtain the following conclusion: \begin{corollary} $\NP\subseteq \RP^\UNP$. \end{corollary} In other words, an efficient randomized algorithm for a $\UNPC$ problem implies an efficient randomized algorithm for all of $\NP$.
+Of course, it is conjectured\footnote{Recall that it is conjectured that $\RP=\BPP=\P$~\cite{IW97} (see also~\cite[Chapter 20]{AB09}).
+Therefore, $\UNP\subseteq \RP$, together with the previous conjecture violates the (much more famous and established) $\P\neq \NP$ conjecture.} that no such efficient randomized algorithm exists for $\NP$, and therefore, such an efficient algorithm could not exist for a $\UNPC$ problem.
+Our results could also be used to show impossibility results based on natural complexity conjectures --- see, for example, Corollary~\ref{corapprox}.

-In this section, we review the results of \cite{valiant1985ned}.
-We divide the proof into three components, so that we can better understand which components of the original construction fail in the probabilistic and quantum setting.
-The main result proved by Valiant and Vazirani can be stated as follows:
+We are now ready to review the proof of the Valiant-Vazirani theorem (see Theorem~\ref{thm:valiant-vazirani}).
+We divide the proof into three components, so that we can better understand which components of the original construction fail in the probabilistic and quantum settings.